cumberland-cloud/workflows/docs/source/CATALOGUE.md

 # Action Catalogue

 These reusable workflows can be composed in any order that fits your project.
-See the sample action file for [maintaining a Docker image](https://github.boozallencsn.com/AutomationLibrary/actions-workflows/blob/main/.sample.action.ecr.yml), [updating a Lambda function](https://github.boozallencsn.com/AutomationLibrary/actions-workflows/blob/main/.sample.action.lambda.yml) or [maintaining a Terraform project](https://github.boozallencsn.com/AutomationLibrary/actions-workflows/blob/main/.sample.action.terraform.yml) for examples of how to compose these workflows.
+See the sample action file for [pushing a Docker image](https://github.com/cumberland-cloud/workflows/blob/master/.github/.sample.action.ecr.yaml), [updating a Lambda function](https://github.com/cumberland-cloud/workflows/blob/master/.github/.sample.action.lambda.yaml) or [maintaining a Terraform project](https://github.com/cumberland-cloud/workflows/blob/master/.github/.sample.action.terraform.yaml) for examples of how to compose these workflows.

 ## Secrets

-All reusable workflows have the following secrets injected in their execution environment,
+All reusable workflows, with the exception of the _gh-pages_ job, have the following secrets injected in their execution environment,

 | Name | Description |
 | ---- | ----------- |